GorbinMathew/Portfolio/README.md

 ### Jet Aerospace Pvt.Ltd - (February 2021) - Internship
 - Unmanned Aerial Vehicles technology and testing Research Internship.
 ## Projects
-### Calibration of Trisonic Wind Tunnel
+### 1. Calibration of Trisonic Wind Tunnel
 - During this project we have calibrated the Tri-Sonic wind tunnel using standard AGARD-B model and we have calibrated the flow angularity of the wind tunnel by analyzing the results from 5-Hole pobe using MATLAB software.
 - As the project was done Indian Space Research Organization we got a better exposure to calibrate on one of India's best wind Tunnels.
 - [Project Report](https://github.com/GorbinMathew/Portfolio/blob/695ffc3e4de72c9c741a903230c7c23ddc274044/VSSC%20PROJECT%2030.3.23.pdf)
-### Designing of Medium Independent Scramjet Engine
+### 2. Designing of Medium Independent Scramjet Engine
 - During this project we have created a basic design for a Scramjet Engine to make it Medium Independent.
 We have added a two pre-burners in tne wing along with cavity flame holders inside the Scramjet to make the combustion more efficient.
+- Scramjet and Ramjet engines are engines which works in Supersonic velocities which makes it inefficient in combustion.
+As it is an air breathing engine it is not possible to use in Space conditions.
+- This design proposes an aditional champer for both fuel and oxidizer which will be burning in a pre burner and then given to the main champer with cavity flame holders.
+This helps to effectively combust the air fuel mixture and as we are including a non air breathing mechanism also, this will be useful in space  operations.
+- The main disadvantage of this project is, It is purely conceptual and we don't know how is the efficiency affects if we are incorporationg this kind of mechanisms.

 ![MI Scramjet](https://github.com/GorbinMathew/Portfolio/blob/a41c90ce21cdd9e841d179de321efd1d5b49fa85/MI%203.png)

-### Turbine Blade Stress Analysis
+### 3. Turbine Blade Stress Analysis
-- During this project I guided my Juniors regarding the analysis part of Turbine blade stress analysis
+- During this project I guided my Juniors regarding the analysis part of Turbine blade stress analysis.

+## Certifications
+- SolidWorks - Udemy
+- Fusion 360 - IIT Palakkad
+- Xml Documentation - Udemy
+- Systems Tool Kit - SS technologies
+- Geometric Dimensioning and Tolerencing - Udemy
+- CatiaV5 - Udemy